nadezhdaTsvetkova23/osgi-task/README.md

 # osgi-task
 Simple Java Project using OSGi framework with Equinox.
-## Purpose
-- Learning how to use OSGI, Java Servlets and REST APIs.
 ## Description
 The purpose of the Web App is to greet someone by name in different languages.
 In my case there are two languages - English and German.
 In the web browser the user should select which language prefers and write a name, then it displays the greeting in the corresponding language.